afritzler/bento-box/README.md

 ![bento box](docs/images/logo.png)

-Bento box helps you to setup a local Gardener landscape inside your Minikube without any dependencies to external cloud services like compute, DNS and load balancers.
+Bento box helps you setting up a local Gardener landscape inside your Minikube without any dependencies to external cloud services like compute, DNS and load balancers.

 ## Purpose